Open Accessibility Menu

 Ambulatory

-Resident PGY-3: Third year residents spend four weeks in a variety of ambulatory care settings including women’s health, podiatry, orthopedics, HIV medicine, psychiatry, eating disorders, wound care, and ENT, allowing residents flexibility to pursue areas of interest pertaining to their future careers.
+Resident PGY-3: Third year residents spend four weeks in a variety of ambulatory care settings including sports medicine, pain management, physical and occupational therapy, HIV medicine, psychiatry, podiatry, and ENT, allowing residents flexibility to pursue areas of interest pertaining to their future careers.

 Health Equity Curriculum

 Providence St Vincent Internal Medicine Residency is committed to developing a work force for the future that is prepared to recognize and mitigate health inequities.
-As part of our commitment, we have a continually developing health equity and cultural humility curriculum that features the following:
+As part of our commitment, we have a continually developing health equity and cultural humility curriculum featuring the following:

 Emergency Medicine